ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 ```

 At most one refresh may be running at a time, for a given view.
 E.g. if a view with `REFRESH EVERY 1 MINUTE` takes 2 minutes to refresh, it'll just be refreshing every 2 minutes.
 If it then becomes faster and starts refreshing in 10 seconds, it'll go back to refreshing every minute.
 (In particular, it won't refresh every 10 seconds to catch up with a backlog of missed refreshes - there's no such backlog.)

+Additionally, a refresh is started immediately after the materialized view is created, unless `EMPTY` is specified in the `CREATE` query.
+If `EMPTY` is specified, the first refresh happens according to schedule.

 ### Dependencies {#refresh-dependencies}